Paul D. Etienne

-Paul Dennis Étienne (born June 15, 1959) is an American prelate of the Roman Catholic Church who has been serving as archbishop of the Archdiocese of Seattle in Washington State since 2019.

-Previously, Etienne was bishop of the Diocese of Cheyenne in Wyoming from 2009 to 2016 and archbishop of the Archdiocese of Anchorage in Alaska from 2016 to 2019.
-On September 3, 2019, Etienne automatically became the sixth archbishop of Seattle following the resignation of his predecessor.
+Paul Dennis Étienne (born June 15, 1959) is an American Catholic prelate who has served as archbishop of Seattle in Washington State since 2019.
+He previously served as bishop of Cheyenne in Wyoming from 2009 to 2016 and archbishop of Anchorage in Alaska from 2016 to 2019.

 Early life and education

-Paul Etienne was born June 15, 1959, in Tell City, Indiana, the second son of Paul and Kay Etienne.
+Paul Etienne was born June 15, 1959, in Tell City, Indiana, the second son of Paul and Kay Étienne.
 One of his uncles is a diocesan priest and an aunt is a Benedictine nun.
 Etienne has a sister (Nicolette) who is a Benedictine nun at Our Lady of Grace Monastery in Beech Grove, Indiana; two brothers, (Zachary and Bernard) are diocesan priests in the Diocese of Evansville.

-In 1983, Paul Etienne entered Bellarmine University in Louisville, Kentucky, but in 1984 transferred to University of St. Thomas in St. Paul, Minnesota.
+In 1983, Paul Etienne entered Bellarmine University in Louisville, Kentucky, but transferred in 1984 to University of St. Thomas in St. Paul, Minnesota.
 He obtained a Bachelor of Business Administration degree from St. Thomas in 1986.
 After his graduation, Etienne worked for a year for the United States Conference of Catholic Bishops (USCCB) as an assistant coordinator for papal visits.

 In 1988, Etienne travelled to Rome to attend the Pontifical North American College.
 He obtained at Bachelor of Sacred Theology degree from the Pontifical Gregorian University in 1992.

 Ordination and ministry

-Etienne was ordained a priest by Bishop Gerald Gettelfinger for the Archdiocese of Indianapolis on June 27, 1992.
+Etienne was ordained a priest at St. Paul's Church in Tell City by Bishop Gerald Gettelfinger for the Archdiocese of Indianapolis on June 27, 1992.
 After his ordination, Etienne served as assistant pastor of Saint Barnabas Parish in Indianapolis and assistant vocation director for the archdiocese.
 He returned to Rome in 1994, obtaining his Licentiate of Spiritual Theology from Gregorian University in 1995.